benspak/builders.to/DEPLOYMENT_GUIDE.md

 ### Overview

 The application uses `render.yaml` for infrastructure-as-code deployment.
 This file automatically configures:
-- Backend web service (serves both API and frontend)
+- Backend API service (separate Node.js web service)
+- Frontend static site (separate static site service)
 - PostgreSQL database
 - Environment variables and connections

-**Note**: The frontend and backend are served from a single service to simplify deployment and handle SPA routing correctly.
+**Note**: Frontend and backend are separate services.
+The frontend is a static site that makes API calls to the backend service.

 ### Deployment Steps